-- 3.1 The engineering analysis used to show that the alternative design and arrangements provide the equivalent level of safety to the prescriptive requirements of SOLAS chapter II-2 should follow an established approach to fire safety design.
-This approach should be based on sound fire science and engineering practice incorporating widely accepted methods, empirical data, calculations, correlations and computer models as contained in engineering textbooks and technical literature. - 3.2 Two examples of acceptable approaches to fire safety engineering are listed below: - .1 The SFPE Engineering Guide to Performance-Based Fire Protection Analysis and Design of Buildings, Society of Fire Protection Engineers and National Fire Protection Association, 1999. - .2 ISO/TR 13387-1 through 13387-8, "Fire safety engineering", International Standards Organization, 1999.
+- 3.1 The engineering analysis used to show that the alternative design and arrangements provide the equivalent level of safety to the prescriptive requirements of SOLAS chapters II-1 and III should follow an established approach to safety design.
+This approach should be based on sound science and engineering practice incorporating widely accepted methods, empirical data, calculations, correlations and computer models as contained in engineering textbooks and technical literature. - 3.2 Other safety engineering approaches recognized by the Administration may be used.